-- Log in to the Oracle WebLogic Server Administration Console (http://Host:Admin_Port/console).
-Typically, Admin_Port is 7001 by default. - 2.
-In the Domain Structure window, expand Environment and select Clusters.
-The Summary of Clusters page is displayed. - 3.
+- Log in to the Oracle WebLogic Server Administration Console (http://Host:Admin\Port/console).
+Typically, Admin\Port is 7001 by default. - In the Domain Structure window, expand Environment and select Clusters.
+The Summary of Clusters page opens. - 3.
 Click the cluster for which you want to configure migration (CLUSTER) in the Name column of the table. - 4.
 Click the Migration tab. - 5.
-Click Lock and Edit. - 6.
-In the Available field, select the machine to which to allow migration and click the right arrow.
-In this case, select HOST1 and HOST2. - 7.
-Select the data source to be used for automatic migration.
+Click Lock & Edit. - In the Available field, select the machine to which to allow migration and click the right arrow.
+In this case, select HOST1 and HOST2. - Select the data source to be used for automatic migration.
 In this case, select the leasing data source. - 8.
-Click Save. - 9.
-Click Activate Changes. - 10.
+Click Save. - Click Activate Changes. - 10.
+Click Lock & Edit. - 11.
 Set the candidate machines for server migration.
 You must perform this task for all of the managed servers as follows: - a.
 In the Domain Structure window of the Oracle WebLogic Server Administration Console, expand Environment and select Servers.